• Home

 Jump to Recipe·Print Recipe

-This potato recipe is perfect for those nights that it’s a marathon race to get dinner on the table, or actually its more like a sprint!
-In my repertoire of quick sides is a quick and easy favorite, Microwave Herbed Potatoes cooked in record time in the microwave.
-I have to admit that I don’t cook a lot with microwave but in the warm summer months, its a great way not to heat up your kitchen.
+This Microwave Herbed Potato Recipe is perfect for those nights that it's a marathon race to get dinner on the table, or actually its more like a sprint!
+In my repertoire of quick sides this is a quick and easy favorite.
+I have to admit that I don't cook a lot with microwave but in the warm summer months using it is a great way to not heat up your kitchen.
 I use the microwave to make popcorn, I reheat things in it, and I do cook potatoes in it when I am in a rush.
-Hubby doesn’t consider it a meal unless it has meat, potatoes, and at least one vegetable.
-Any supper that doesn’t include all those three is a cop-out in his opinion.
-This family favorite helps me meet his expectations and meet my often hectic schedule.
-I also use the same microwave potato method to cook potatoes to use in potato salad, another quick and cool kitchen hack to save the day when I’m in a rush and trying to beat the heat.
+Hubby doesn't consider it a meal unless it has meat, potatoes, and at least one vegetable.
+Any supper that doesn't include all those three is a cop-out in his opinion.
+This family favorite recipe helps me meet his expectations and meet my often hectic schedule.
+I also use the same microwave potato method to cook potatoes to use in potato salad, another quick and cool kitchen hack to save the day when I'm in a rush and trying to beat the heat.

 Yukon gold potatoes washed and ready to peel to make Easy Microwave Herb Potatoes